jboates01/fulcrum-active-fitness-gym/README.md

 By implementing these requirements, the Fulcrum Fitness Website will not only meet the initial project scope but also provide a robust platform for future enhancements and user engagement.

-## Technologies Used
-- **HTML5**: For structuring the content and creating a semantic layout.
-- **CSS3**: For styling, animations, and responsive design features.
-- **JavaScript (optional)**: For interactive elements like modal windows, form validation, and handling interactive maps.

 ## Responsive Design Considerations

 - **Flexible Grid Layout**: Ensures that the site's layout adjusts smoothly across devices of varying screen sizes.